jmiddleton/cassandra-fhir-index/README.md

 -  Top-k queries (relevance scoring, sort by value)
 -  Spark and Hadoop compatibility
 -  Paging over filters
+-  Token Range support

 ## Architecture

+The high level architecture consists of Cassandra nodes each of them with a local Lucene index.
+When a table is updated, the Lucene document is automatically updated.
+This uses data locality so each node will indexes the data that is stored locally.
+The update and indexing is done atomically so there is a performance impact when writing.

+On searching, the implementation requires few extra steps.
+When a user executes a `CQL SELECT` statement, the request is first processed by a random coordinator.
+Then, the coordinator sends the query to each node in the cluster.
+Each node searches locally in the Lucene index and returns its results.
+Once all the results are back in the coordinator, it merge the results and returns only the top n matches.

-When a index is created using [CREATE CUSTOM INDEX](https://cassandra.apache.org/doc/cql3/CQL.html#createIndexStmt) statement, Cassandra will invoke the class's constructor defined with the `USING` option.
-At that moment, the Lucene components will be initialized and configured based on the index metadata.
-The implementation must implement few methods but the two more important are read (`Searcher`) and write (`Indexer`) operations.
-These implementations are the responsibles to interact with Lucene to search and store `Document`.
+When a index is created using [CREATE CUSTOM INDEX](https://cassandra.apache.org/doc/cql3/CQL.html#createIndexStmt) statement, Cassandra instanciates the class defined by the `USING` option.
+At this time, the Lucene components will be configured based on the index metadata and the index will be created in the Cassandra node.
+Along with the Index, there are two important interfaces to implement:

+- `Searcher`: performs queries on the Lucene index based on the CQL condition.
+- `Indexer`: event listener which processes events emitted during partition updates (create or delete).
+This implementation upserts Lucene documents in the local index.

+Each Lucene document is composed of multiple key-value pairs where each key represent a FHIR Resource parameter.
+Along with that, the document also stores the partition-key of the real data, the partitioner's token, the clustering columns and the resource type.

 ### Index Options